 The Maize Diversity Project

-Panzea is an NSF-funded project called "Biology of Rare Alleles in Maize and its Wild Relatives".
-We are investigating the connection between phenotype (what we see) and genotype (the genes underlying the phenotype) - of complex traits in maize and its wild relative, teosinte, and specifically in how rare genetic variations contribute to overall plant function.
-These studies will enrich our knowledge of evolution, sustainable agriculture, and genetic diversity and conservation.
-Over the 10 years of the project, we have trained many new scientists at all levels and generated key resources for the public, teachers, and scientific researchers.
+Panzea was an NSF-funded project called "Biology of Rare Alleles in Maize and its Wild Relatives".
+During the project, we investigated the connection between phenotype (what we see) and genotype (the genes underlying the phenotype) - of complex traits in maize and its wild relative, teosinte, and specifically in how rare genetic variations contribute to overall plant function.
+These studies enriched our knowledge of evolution, sustainable agriculture, and genetic diversity and conservation.
+Over the 10 years of the project, we trained many new scientists at all levels and generated key resources for the public, teachers, and scientific researchers.

-The Maize Diversity Project is the result of a combined effort from six different labs.
+The Maize Diversity Project was the result of a combined effort from six different labs.
 Click to find out more about us.

 Find out more about our Education and Outreach.